Merovius/website-review/content/posts/2022-05-16-calculating-type-sets.markdown

 1. Problems which can be *solved* reasonably efficiently.
 This class is called P.
-2. Problems which can be *decided* reasonably efficiently.
+2. Problems which can be *verified* reasonably efficiently.
 This class is called NP.

 The first obvious follow up question is “what does ‘reasonably efficient’